LukeShortCloud/rootpages/markdown/openstack.md

 Source:

 1. "tripleo-quickstart."
-TripleO Quickstart GitHub.
+TripleO-Quickstart GitHub.
 January 10, 2017.
 Accessed January 15, 2017. https://github.com/openstack/tripleo-quickstart

 ### Automation - TripleO - Quick

-The "TripleO Quickstart" project was created to use Ansible to automate deploying TripleO as fast and easily as possible.
+The "TripleO-Quickstart" project was created to use Ansible to automate deploying TripleO as fast and easily as possible.
 [1]

 Source: